A Muslim millennial was elected the country’s first out nonbinary lawmaker — in Oklahoma

 While the Victory Fund does not track the religion of LGBTQ candidates, Imse said it is also possible that Turner could be the first LGBTQ Muslim elected to a state legislature in the country.

-Two lesbian women currently serve as state senators in Oklahoma, including one as the chamber’s minority leader, according to the group.
+Two lesbian women serve as state senators in Oklahoma, including one as the chamber’s minority leader, according to the group.
 One state representative identifies as pansexual and Two Spirit, a label used by many LGBTQ Native Americans.

-Turner’s platform, which focused on issues such as criminal justice reform, Medicaid expansion and raising the state’s minimum wage, was prompted by listening to their community, but informed by their own struggles living paycheck to paycheck, they said.
+Turner’s platform, which focused on issues such as criminal justice restructuring, Medicaid expansion and raising the state’s minimum wage, was prompted by listening to their community, but informed by their own struggles living paycheck to paycheck, they said.

 While growing up in Ardmore, Okla., near the Texas border, Turner’s single mother simultaneously worked three jobs to make ends meet, they said.
 In college, Turner reconnected with their father, who had been incarcerated for much of their childhood, an experience that put them on the path to working on criminal justice advocacy with the American Civil Liberties Union’s Campaign for Smart Justice.